Rohit04121998/Controlling-of-LED-using-RaspberryPi/README.md

     GPIO.setmode(GPIO.BOARD)
-And this statement sets the GPIO type to **BOARD** i.e physical numbering system and
+This statement sets the GPIO type to **BOARD** i.e physical numbering system and

       GPIO.cleanup()
-cleans up all the ports used.
+This statement cleans up all the ports used.
 But be very clear that this only affects the ports that have been set in the current program.
 The rest of the program seems to be self eplanatory with only if-else and print statements.